Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 What you will need:

-Soil amendments, if needed, (based on your soil test): organic compost, wormcastings, feathermeal (or bloodmeal), green potash or wood ashes, magnesium (Epsom Salts), sulphur (if pH is too sweet: garlic’s ideal pH is 6.0-6.5 but will grow between 6.0 and 8.0).
+Soil amendments, (based on your soil test): composted manure worked into soil 2 months before planting, organic compost, wormcastings, slow-release nitrogen source: feathermeal, peanut meal (or bloodmeal), green potash or wood ashes, phostrell (phosphorus) magnesium (Epsom Salts), sulphur if pH is too sweet: garlic’s ideal pH is 6.8 to 7.2 (Allicins Ranch online catalog, 2025).

-Garlic cloves broken apart from the bulb with papers intact.
+Sound (no discoloration or spots where papers are breeches) Garlic cloves, broken apart from the bulb with papers intact.
 Record how many cloves you plant and at what spacing.
-In the spring compare the number of plants in your harvest to this number to see how sound your seed is.
+In the spring compare the number of plants in your harvest to this number to see how sound your seed actually was.
 I’m really happy when I only lose one or two of the cloves planted.
 Good seed!
+Weather impacts how well the plants grow and survive, as well.

 Planting tools: measuring board, plant label sticks and garden markers.

-Garlic record book: keep a record of everything: the number of sound cloves in your saved seed, the weather before and when planting, temperatures, rainfall, how often you had to water, forecast for 3-4 weeks prior to harvest time, if you had to cover with a high tunnel to keep garlic dry for 2-3 weeks before harvest.
+Garlic record book: keep a record of everything: the number of sound cloves in your saved seed, the weather before and when planting, temperatures, rainfall, how often you had to water, forecast for 4 weeks prior to harvest time, and whether you had to cover the beds with a high tunnel to keep garlic dry for 4 weeks before harvest (May 1-June 6 in these parts of KY).

 Planting Process

-1. Plant garlic in zone 7A in the fall during September, October or early November.
+1. Plant garlic in zone 7A in the fall during November (Fresh Start reports that garlic growers in Louisville area plant by Thanksgiving ).
 Expect it to take a few weeks before the green shoots appear above the mulch.

-2. Prep the soil: work compost and amendments into the bed then water the bed the day before you plant the cloves.
+2. Prep the soil: work compost and amendments (according to pkg instructions) into the bed then water the bed the day before you plant the cloves.

 3. Planting tips from my mentor Ann Bishop: